black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Now you need to work on pausing the currently playing song.

 Define a pauseSong function using the const keyword and arrow function syntax.
 The function should take no parameters.

+# Step 47
+To store the current time of the song when it is paused, set the songCurrentTime of the userData object to the currentTime of the audio variable.

+Note: You should not use optional chaining for this step because userData.songCurrentTime will not be null or undefined at this point.